 Harvesting of 95% ripe cherries, 5% pinto cherries (semi-ripe).
 Washing of the cherry with filtered water to reduce the microbial load.
 First phase of fermentation of cherries for 48 hours fermentation in anaerobic bioreactors with pressure relief valve at a temperature of 18 degrees celcius

-Secondly moving to fermentation in anaerobic mucilage for 48 hours at 21 degrees celcius.
+Secondly moving to fermentation of pulped beans with mucilage for 48 hours at 21 degrees celcius.
 Washing with thermal shock (in order to transfer and fix the secondary aromas developed in the different phases of fermentation of the culture medium).

 First: Water at 40 degrees centigrade.
 Second: Water at 12 degrees centigrade

 Controlled drying for 34 hours, with air recirculation at a temperature of 35 degrees Celsius and relative humidity of 25%, until the grain reaches a humidity of between 10% and 11%.

 Did you know?
 Exceptional quality requires immense efforts and knowledge!
 The Coffee Quest is more than willing to compensate the producers effort.

 Diego encourages environmental leadership in areas such as water resource and pollution control and management of soil and surface erosion.
 Other topics are soil productivity management through planting of native and nitrogen-fixing plants, soil and leaf analysis every two years to assess overall ecosystem health, protect wildlife and maintain a natural reserve for native and wild flora and fauna.